rhyslwells/Data-Archive/content/standardised/Deep Learning.md

 - [[Neural network|Neural Network]]

  Improving the response:
- - [[Backpropagation]] works by determining the [[loss function]]/loss (or error) at the output and then propagating it back into the network.
+ - [[Backpropagation]] works by determining the [[Loss function]]/loss (or error) at the output and then propagating it back into the network.
 The weights are updated to minimize the error resulting from each neuron.
   - [[Regularisation]] techniques are used to remove/ignore nodes in the network and reduce [[Overfitting]].

 >[!attention]